My Char Dham Yatra Experience

 Srinagar

-Our tour manager informed us that we would be visiting Srinagar the next day.
-At first, I was confused.
-Why would we go to Srinagar in Jammu and Kashmir while on a pilgrimage in Devbhoomi?
-He clarified that this particular Srinagar was in Uttarakhand.
+Our tour manager informed us we would be visiting Srinagar.
+At first I was confused — why would we go to Srinagar in Jammu & Kashmir?
+He clarified that this particular Srinagar was in Uttarakhand, a beautiful town in the Alaknanda Valley.

-I thoroughly enjoyed the bus ride today.
-Some of us sang, while others attempted dancing, but thanks to the meandering mountain trails, they had to settle for clapping along.
-I had no idea Usha could sing so beautifully.
-I almost had tears in my eyes listening to her.
-Her voice resonated with a familiar ache, bringing me closer to her.
+I thoroughly enjoyed the bus ride.
+Some of us sang, while others attempted dancing, but thanks to the meandering mountain trails they had to settle for clapping along.
+Usha sang so beautifully that I almost had tears in my eyes.
 I knew I had met a friend for life.

 Day 7: Dhari Devi Temple – Rudraprayag – Sitapur